GermanMtzmx/Mokarest/README.md

 > 1. Create a new controller with coffee extension under "controllers" folder
 > 2. Import index models
-> 3. Import status module (taken from django restframework proyect)
+> 3. Import status module (taken from django restframework project)
 > 4. Create any class
 > 5. Export it